qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 2. A native module, which must be integrated in the React Native application.
 3. A set of JavaScript APIs, which you must integrate in the JavaScript layer of your application to manage the update lifecycle.

-[The native module](https://github.com/microsoft/react-native-code-push/) has recently added support for the Windows implementation of React Native.
+CodePush initially supported only iOS and Android, but [the native module](https://github.com/microsoft/react-native-code-push/) has recently added support for the Windows implementation of React Native as well.
 However, App Center still lacks support for this technology on Windows and, today, when you create a new Windows application on App Center, React Native isn't one of the available options.
-This means that the infrastructure needed to support Code Push won't be available.
+This means that the infrastructure needed to support CodePush won't be available.
 In this article we're going to see how we can configure our Windows application to use Code Push, even if it isn't fully supported by App Center.

 ## Setting up App Center